Student Loan Repayment Calculator

 How we arrive at these results

-This calculator estimates the monthly repayments that would be due under the current proposals (July 2011) for the new regime, assuming the predicted earnings described below and shown on the page of detailed results.
+This calculator estimates monthly repayments, assuming the predicted earnings described below and shown on the page of detailed results.

 The results are for illustrative purposes only, since the exact repayments will depend on the actual salary earned throughout the period.

-An interest rate of 3% above inflation will be applied from the receipt of the first payment from the SLC until the end of the fiscal year (5th April) following the end of the course.
+An interest rate of 3% above inflation will be applied from the receipt of the first payment from the Student Loans Company (SLC) until the end of the fiscal year (5th April) following the end of the course.

 The interest rate applied after this will depend on the annual earnings of the recipient of the loan:

 There will be a threshold below which the rate of interest will be the rate of inflation.
-This will be £21,000 in the first year.
+This will be £26,575 in the academic year 2019/20.

 There will also be a threshold above which the rate of interest will be 3% above the rate of inflation.
-This will be £41,000 in the first year.
+This will be £47,835 in the academic year 2019/20.

 No repayments will be due until the start of the fiscal year (6th April) following the end of the course.

 After this, the amount due will be 9% of the earnings which exceed a threshold.
-This threshold will be the same as the threshold below which the rate of interest is the rate of inflation — £21,000 in the first year (see above).
+This threshold will be the same as the threshold below which the rate of interest is the rate of inflation: £26,575 in the academic year 2019/20 (see above).